Steven-Theuerl/portfolio/README.md

 - Custom sliding mobile menu using `useState()`
 - Interactive carousel using native scroll logic
 - Serverless contact form powered by EmailJS
-- Original animation & design created in Figma by my wife
+- Original animation & design created in Figma by my beautiful and talented wife
 - Semantic routing using `react-router-dom`
 - Brand-anchored user experience with custom character and styling